 Is it just that people don’t really care about one another?
 Or is it that we’re all hurting in our way?
 Is it that we feel like we can’t help another hurting person when we don’t even know how to alleviate our own pain?
 Why do we put masks on?

 Sometimes it’s that all the ugliness on the inside makes us feel ugly on the outside.
 Or it may be that we don’t want anyone else to see the burden of shame we carry from something done to us or by us.
 Other times it may be a defense mechanism to avoid any more pain from being inflicted.
-I think we often don’t like who we are, so we wonder why anyone else would.
+I think we often don’t like who we are, so we wonder why anyone else would, at least that’s the way it was for me.

 None of us likes rejection or criticism or to feel insecure, so we put a mask on that makes others think we are more… presentable, acceptable, likeable — more like what we wish we were like.